Low Entropy and the Mean Curvature Flow with Surgery: Application to Self Shrinkers: Proof of Theorem 1.4

-Now suppose that $H(p) > 2\Phi$.
-Then by the continuity of $H$ there is a backwards spacetime neighborhood $U$ of $p$ in which $H(q) = 2\Phi$ on $\partial U$ and $H(p) > 2\Phi$ in the interior of $U$.
-Consider $\overline{U} = U \cap \{t > T_0 \}$ (this could very well be just $U$); if $\partial \overline{U}$ consists of only points $q$ with $H(q) = 2\Phi$ we get the result from the above; the other case is when there are boundary points with $H(q) = 2 \Phi$.
-But since the claim is for points $(p,t)$ with $t > 2T_0$ , and from the proof above $\sigma^2 < T_0$, such points are sufficiently far away in the past that the statement holds. \end{pf} $ $ Before moving on to describing the construction of the surgery flow we briefly discuss the aforementioned local curvature estimates for $F$-noncollapsing flows- these were used in the above proposition.
+Before moving on to describing the construction of the surgery flow we briefly discuss the aforementioned local curvature estimates for $F$-noncollapsing flows- these were used in the above proposition.
 Lin showed these for starshaped mean curvature flow (theorem 3.1 in \cite{Lin}), although he remarks (specifically see remark 2.4 in \cite{Lin}) that these estimates are true for a wide class of flows including ours: \begin{thm} (Local curvature estimate).
 There exist $\rho = \rho(\alpha, \beta) > 0$ and $C_\ell = C_\ell(\alpha, \beta) < \infty$ so that if $M_t$ is a mean curvature flow with initial condition in $\Sigma$ defined in a parabolic ball $P(p,t,r)$ with $H(p,t) \leq r^{-1}$, then $M_t$ is smooth in the parabolic ball $P(p,t, \rho r)$ and

 \end{thm} Above $\beta$ is a lower bound on $H$ which for our case follows easily from the diameter bounds on the initial surface.
 The proof of this goes exactly as in the proof of theorem 3.1 in \cite{Lin}, where Lin proves it for starshaped mean curvature flow.
-The only point of that proof that might require some clarification is how to check his claim 3.8 (a one-sided minimization result that allows one to upgrade Hausdorff convergnece of a certain sequence in the proof to smooth convergence on compact sets).
-To see how this part works note that by setting $s =-(1-t)$, then the initial data is the $t = -1$ time slice of a flow $M_t$ defined on the time interval $[-1, -(1 - \sigma))$ and, in this parameterization, we have
+The only point of that proof that might require some clarification is how to check his claim 3.8 (a one-sided minimization result that allows one to upgrade Hausdorff convergnece of a certain sequence in the proof to smooth convergence on compact sets). $ $

+Here we briefly reparameterize to the RMCF.
+To begin note that by setting $s =-(1-t)$, then the initial data is the $t = -1$ time slice of a flow $M_t$ defined on the time interval $[-1, -(1 - \sigma))$ and, in this parameterization, we have

 We rescale the flow as follows:

 where $s\in[-1,0), \tau\in[0,+\infty)$.

 The mean curvature is rescaled by $\widetilde H=\sqrt{-s}H$, and the rescaled flow satisfies the rescaled mean curvature flow equation (see \cite{H} for detail)